Eligible Medical Expenses

 Non-Reimbursable Expense Examples

-This list includes some common health care expenses that may not be eligible for reimbursement under your specific funding program.
-For more information on eligible expenses covered by your particular plan, refer to your SPD, view eligible expenses using your account via the website, or contact Via Benefits.
+This list highlights some common healthcare expenses that may not be eligible for reimbursement under your specific funding program.
+For detailed information about which expenses are covered by your plan, refer to your summary plan description (SPD), review eligible expenses in your account via the website, or contact Via Benefits for assistance.

 Cosmetic procedures